DhyeyMavani2003/Deep-Learning-Final-Project/README.md

 3. **Tokenization and Model(s) Training, Validation, Testing:** For checkpointed and saved code results as a snapshot, please feel free to navigate to `./code/tokenization_naive_bayes_and_bert_models_train_val_test_code.ipynb`, there you will also have the ability to open the same with Google Colab and reproduce our results.

-4. **Using LLM Model(s) through Multi-shot Learning:** For checkpointed and saved code results as a snapshot, please feel free to navigate to `./code/Phi_Sentiment.ipynb`, there you will also have the ability to open the same with Google Colab and reproduce our results.
+4. **Using Microsoft Phi LLM Model through Multi-shot Learning:** For checkpointed and saved code results as a snapshot, please feel free to navigate to `./code/Phi_Sentiment.ipynb`, there you will also have the ability to open the same with Google Colab and reproduce our results.

 ## License